Horvat Burgin at Adulam forest offers a short loop trail where you will see archaeological remains and visit caves and hideout dens.

 After about ten minutes, we reached point #1 (marked on the map above), Arak Khan.
 There we saw the remains of a building from the Ottoman period.

-You will see other remains on your way, and then in the distance, you will see Horvat Burgin.
+You will see other remains on your way, and then you will see Horvat Burgin in the distance.

 Also, you will pass through the eastern necropolis and see several caves.
 The cave on the column (marked as #2 on the map above), a Christian burial cave from the Byzantine period, is probably the most famous.